dstrack/APEX_API_Tracer/README.md

   The generated code uses the api_trace.
 Literal function to convert the passed values to quoted literals.
   The function api_trace.Literal is overloaded to support many data types.
 Datatypes that can not be converted like records are logged with a <datatype> placeholder.
 The logged value is truncated to a maximum length.
+  There is no upper limit for the number of arguments the you can pass the the api_trace logging functions.
-  The compact form of the generated code executed directly with the simple passing of the function arguments.
+  The compact form of the generated code executed directly with the simple passing of the function arguments list.
+  The number of arguments will be checked at runtime to match the count of arguments of the current calling function.

 In an sql-worksheet or sqlplus
 Use the package_tracer.Enable procedure to start tracing of a package.

 Use the package_tracer.Disable procedure to stop tracing of a package.

-# What this procedures do
+# What these procedures do:
 1. enable
     detect local packages with the same name that may be overwritten. support local synonyms.
         local synonym is dropped before the package is created.
         The origial synonym definition is captured in a comment of the generated package header. produce synonyms and grants for dependent objects.
-    In the case that additiona privileges are required, print grant statements and then stop. create a package header as a slimmed copy of the target package. create a package body that for each procedure or function prints the call parameter in the APEX debug log.
+    In the case that additional privileges are required, print grant statements and then stop. create a package header as a slimmed copy of the target package. create a package body that for each procedure or function prints the call parameter in the APEX debug log.